 Authenticity, Diversity and Equity Matters

 Gen Z employees are looking for much more than money.
 They view the companies that they work for as an extension of themselves and they want to be proud of their company’s culture and values.
 Remember, this group grew up under major social and political milestones like the first black president of the United States and movements such as #metoo and Black Lives Matter.
 They value authenticity, diversity, and ethical business practices.
-70% of Gen Zers say that a company’s level of diversity would affect their decision to work there.
-It’s important for companies to promote their culture and values and be transparent in the steps they are taking to ensure pay equity, diversity, and inclusivity.
+A company’s level of diversity and inclusion is very important to them.
+Companies should promote their culture and values and be transparent in their steps to ensure pay equity, diversity, and inclusivity.
 These measures resonate highly with Gen Z and can be a factor in their decision to work for your company.

 For more information about this topic or if you are looking for assistance with recruiting for your company, we can help.
 We offer premier HR and recruitment services to help you manage your growing team.
 Click here to schedule an appointment with one of our recruitment specialists.
 As an added resource, download a free copy of our guide, “When Should You Outsource Recruiting” below.